-The Department of Education and Skills when processing your data or that of your child adheres to the principles of transparency, accountability and security of the General Data Protection Regulation.
+The Department of Education when processing your data or that of your child adheres to the principles of transparency, accountability and security of the General Data Protection Regulation.
 This Department has put in place appropriate technical and organisational measures in order to ensure – and to be able to demonstrate – that our processing of your personal data is in compliance with the higher standards of the General Data Protection Regulation (GDPR), having regard to the nature, scope, context and purposes of the processing and the risks of varying likelihood and severity that might arise therefrom for the rights and freedoms of individuals.

 The GDPR provides the following rights for individuals:

 The Data Protection Commissioner has prepared a Guide to the Rights of Individuals under the General Data Protection Regulation (GDPR)

 Under Article 15 of the General Data Protection Regulation, you have a right to obtain a copy of any personal information relating to you.
 To access a copy of personal data held by the Department, in relation to you, please complete the Subject Access Request (SAR) Application Form.
 The completed form, along with some photographic identification (passport, drivers licence or Public Service Card) together with proof of address (utility bill, official letter) should be returned to the Department’s Data Protection Officer, please see contact details below.

 The Department will provide the required information to you at the time personal data is collected.
 The Department will ensure that the information provided is detailed and specific, and that such notices are understandable and accessible In order to balance the requirements above, the Department may implement appropriate policies to make information available on its website or from schools and other educational organisations.
 The information provided will include information about personal data collected both directly from the data subject and from other sources.

 The Department has taken steps to ensure it provides greater transparency in how it processes your personal data for specific processing activities.
 Please see the specific privacy notices for the various processing activities undertaken by this Department.